 Section 1 will be assessed using a series of short online multiple-choice quizzes.
 This will include a short practice quiz to help get you used to the system.
 Only one attempt is allowed per student per quiz and you must complete the quiz in one sitting.
 Please make sure you have time before starting – each quiz should not take more than 30 mins.
 If you experience any difficulties completing a quiz – please notify the course organiser.

-Section 2 requires ??
+Section 2 is assessed through an individual project carried out during session 4, followed by independent work, and written into a short report.

 Section 3 requires an Investigation report written in the form of an RSC Chemical Communications Paper.
 Details on the format and marking criteria can be found on LEARN and at the end of this document.
 In addition, you will also be assessed your lab book record-keeping.
 Further guidance on this can be found within the Investigation details.